JobelleAnnB/hello-world/README.md

 # hello-world
-Just got started with the Github 😃🙌
+Just got started with the GitHub 😃🙌